Key takeaways:

 Pricing and plans

-Plan / domain type | Cost / term | Plan inclusions |
+Plan/Domain type | Cost/Term | Plan inclusions |

-.com domains | Around $9.15 per year | Sold at wholesale cost with no markup |
+.com domains | Around $9 to $10 per year | Sold at wholesale registry price |

-Other extensions | Varies by TLD | Domains like .net and .co offered at transparent rates |
+Other extensions | Varies by TLD | Transparent pricing across supported domains |

-Renewals | Same as registration cost | No first-year discounts; pricing remains steady year to year |
+Renewals | Same as registration cost | No hidden markup or upsell fees |

 Note: Cloudflare sells domains for the same price it pays the registry.
 There’s no extra markup, so renewals stay steady, but you won’t see first-year promo deals.